abudaan/flash_webmidi/README.md

 `npm install`

-Start a local webserver by the command:
+After the command has finished, start a local webserver:

 `npm run start`